 For a copy of the press release, please click HERE.

-CfJJ's presentation on the report is available HERE.
+CfJJ's presentation on the report is available as a powerpoint HERE.

 A companion report by the Massachusetts Budget and Policy Center, Funding Opportunities: Services that Help Prevent Kids in the Child Welfare System from Entering the Juvenile Justice System, examines services that help children and families in the child welfare system.
 These services can include family stabilization to help children stay at home while their families receive supports to help them through a difficult time, supports for kids living with foster families, and other supports such as those for vulnerable kids at school.
 Funding for some of these services has recently increased, but even with increases, funding may not be sufficient to meet the needs of these vulnerable children.
 Further, these services are scattered across different agencies, pointing out both the need for and challenges of collaboration.
 This report is available at HERE.